pipe-cd/pipecd/docs/content/en/docs/contribution-guidelines/development.md

 ```

 or directly install its [binary](https://github.com/bazelbuild/bazelisk/releases) from the release page.
+For more information, you might want to read the [installation notes of `bazelisk`](https://github.com/bazelbuild/bazelisk#requirements).

 ## Repositories
 - [pipe](https://github.com/pipe-cd/pipe): contains all source code and documentation of PipeCD project.